Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-The engine makes a low screeching noise when you first start it.
-The sound only lasts for a few seconds.
-You may also have to put the car into reverse before you move out of 4WD mode.
+The engine emits a low screeching noise when you first start it.
+The sound lasts only a few seconds.
+You may also need to shift the car into reverse before you can exit 4WD mode.

 Solution:

-This is likely to be a faulty timing chain tensioner.
-Although fairly long-lasting, it is an engine part that gets put through its paces, and it will wear out eventually.
-Browse our parts list for the XL7 and easily install the new tensioner yourself.
+This is probably a faulty timing chain tensioner.
+Although it tends to last quite a while, it's an engine part that endures a lot of stress and will eventually wear out.
+Check our parts list for the XL7 and easily fit the new tensioner yourself.

 Difficulty level